vehagn/DeltaPi/README.md

 DNS port: 53

 #Database
-Place database.txt in same folder as DeltaPi.
-Write the following:
+Place database.conf in same run directory as DeltaPi. (in ~/ following the setup.sh)

+The syntax is as follows:
 decrypted<br>
 'Host'<br>
 'User'<br>